joysticktv/joysticktv.github.io/streamer_support.md

 As a streamer, you can set your subscription price starting at $3.99.
 With the Fixed-Rate plan, you will always earn **80%**.
 This also includes subscriptions gifted to you by the community.

-As a new user, all funds earned will be held for 30 days before they are available.
-After 90 days, and 3 payouts, you will be able to drop down to 15 days for your payment hold.
+All funds earned will be held for 15 days before they are available.
+Funds become available starting at midnight UTC on the 15th day.

 ### Variable-Rate Plan